-ELPA Butte County SELPA Fiscal Year 2020-21

-Reference Number: Section B, pp. 21 to 34

-Document Title: Butte County SELPA Proced ural Manual

-Document Location: www.buttecountyselpa.org
+Document Title: Butte County SELPA Procedural Manual Document Location: www.buttecountyselpa.org Typically, all school-age children, upon request from parents or staff for

-Typically, all school-age of consideration of special ef school site.
-The SST will interventions and strategi process, not a special edu meeting.
-It has been stan weeks of documented inte classes prior to special edu school documentation of two to three (2-3) times p assessment.
-If the SST fi interventions of the gener and, where appropriate, it Aren, upon request from parents or staff for cation, shall be referred to the SST at their ew the student's strengths, needs, prior The SST must be seen as an intervention tion referral process.
-On should not be made from the initial SST d practice to require eight to ten (8-10) entions provided in general education ation assessment.
-The SST provides the h interventions and should meet at least to considering special education that all general education resources and education program have been considered emented without adequate student shall refer the student for assessment for
+SELPA Fiscal Year 2023-24 Butte County SELPA consideration of special education, shall be referred to the SST at their school site.
+The SST will review the student's strengths, needs, prior interventions and strategies.
+The SST must be seen as an intervention process, not a special education referral process.
+Referrals for special education should not be made from the initial SST meeting.
+It has been standard practice to require eight to ten (8-10) weeks of documented interventions provided in general education Description: classes prior to special education assessment.
+The SST provides the school documentation of such interventions and should meet at least two to three (2-3) times prior to considering special education assessment.
+If the SST finds that all general education resources and interventions of the general education program have been considered and, where appropriate, implemented without adequate student progress occurring, the SST shall refer the student for assessment for special education eligibility.